XertroV/MarketcoinWhitepaper/RFC-Draft.md

 * Trustless exchange
 * Open exchange
 * Compatible with any merge-mineable chain.
-Unsure about Proof of Stake chains.
+Should be compatible with PoW elements of hybrid PoS/PoW chains.
 * No additional infrastructure required besides the Marketcoin client
-* Does not require alteration to Altcoins.
-Transactions made are standard.
+* Does not require alteration to Altcoin policy.
+Transactions are required to be standard.
 * Fair market.
 No spread.
 Tiny fee (like Bitcoin).
 * No native Proof of work function; market security based on parent chain security.
 * Allows trustless trading between forked chains (in the case of a network split).